Mini-Grants for Undergraduate Research & Creative Activities

 - Clarity and feasibility of the proposal

-- Clear methodology
+- Clear methodology/approach

 - Clear timeline

-- Well justified budget
+- Well-justified budget

 - References/citations

-- Faculty mentor’s letter of recommendation/endorsement of proposal.
+- Faculty mentor’s letter of recommendation

 -

-Funding and Allowable Expenses:
+Funding and Allowable Expenses

 Funding Available: